 Executive Board members domiciled in Switzerland are affiliated to the Nestlé Pension Plan in Switzerland like all other employees.
-The Plan is designed as a defined contribution plan with a retirement pension objective, expressed as a percentage of the Annual Base Salary.
+The Plan was changed from a defined contribution plan with a retirement pension objective to a pure defined contribution plan during 2013.
+Beneficiaries of the Plan born in 1958 or before maintain their membership in the former plan.

-This means that the pensionable earnings include the Annual Base Salary, but not the variable compensation (Short-Term Bonus or Long-Term Incentives).
+Pensionable earnings include the Annual Base Salary, but not the variable compensation (Short-Term Bonus or Long-Term Incentives).
 Any part of the Annual Base Salary which exceeds the ceiling prescribed by Swiss Pension Law is covered directly by the Company.